Frequently Asked Wedding Photography Questions

 Obviously, we all hope for glorious sunshine, or at the very least, a bright overcast day but, this being the UK, the chances of that happening aren’t high!
 The truth is, the best wedding pictures are the ones that capture emotion or amusing moments, and fortunately this has nothing to do with weather.
 I doubt any of us look at our grandparents’ wedding photographs and comment that we wish the weather had been a bit better!

 What equipment do you use and do you have a back up?

-I shoot on professional Canon cameras and lenses.
+I shoot on professional Canon cameras, flashguns and lenses.
 I always, always bring a back up camera, as well as back up batteries, flashguns, memory cards etc.

 This has never happened to me, however, I know that I can’t promise that it never will.
-Please be assured that should I be unable to attend the wedding, I have a large network of highly capable wedding photographer colleagues who could step in, and I would do everything in my power to find a replacement that you would be fully satisfied with.
+Please be reassured that, should I be unable to attend the wedding, I have a large network of highly capable wedding photographer colleagues who could and would step in, and I’ll do everything in my power to find a replacement that you would be fully satisfied with.